Edited by Chris M. Anson and Jessie L. Moore

 Jessie L. Moore is Associate Drector of the Center for Engaged Learning and Associate Professor of English: Professional Writing & Rhetoric at Elon University.
 Her recent research examines transfer of writing knowledge and practices, multi-institutional research and collaborative inquiry, writing residencies for faculty writers, the writing lives of university students, and high-impact pedagogies.

 Publication Information: Anson, Chris M., & Moore, Jessie L. (Eds.).
 (2016).
 Critical Transitions: Writing and the Question of Transfer.
 Perspectives on Writing.
 Fort Collins, Colorado: The WAC Clearinghouse and University Press of Colorado.
 Available at https://wac.colostate.edu/books/perspectives/ansonmoore/

 Print Publication Date: March 1, 2017.

 Series Editors: Susan H. McLeod, University of California, Santa Barbara, and Rich Rice, Texas Tech University

 This book is available in whole and in part in Adobe's Portable Document Format (PDF).
 It is also available in print at University Press of Colorado.

 Copyright © 2016 Chris M. Anson and Jessie L. Moore.
 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
 386 pages, with notes, illustrations, glossary, and bibliographies.
-Available in paper and cloth formats direct from University Press of Colorado online, or at any online or brick-and-mortar bookstore.
+Available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
 Available in digital formats for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another Web site.